gauste/popular-sci/README.md

 popular-sci
 ===========

-Predict the next big thing in research.
+Predict the next big thing in research now.